Zymic Jaranilla

 Zymic Demigod Lara Jaranilla (born 20 May 2004) is a Filipino actor.
 Jaranilla is a GMA Network contract artist.
-His first appearance in TV was May Bukas Pa which it broadcast on ABS-CBN, where he played as Junjun.
+His first appearance in TV was May Bukas Pa, where he played as Junjun.

 Personal life

-Jaranilla is the youngest and the 3rd sibling within the Jaranilla family.
+Jaranilla is the youngest and the third sibling within the Jaranilla family.
 He lives with his father, his grandmother, and his two older brothers.
-He is the brother of Zaijian Jaranilla which is a contract artist of Star Magic, the talent management agency of GMA Network's rival ABS-CBN.
+He is the brother of Zaijian Jaranilla who is a contract artist of Star Magic, the talent management agency of GMA Network's rival ABS-CBN.
+He was homeschooled under Angelicum College in his elementary years.

+Career

+Taking inspiration from his older brother, Jaranilla became an actor at a young age, signing with GMA Network.
+His first role with GMA was as the younger version of Aljur Abrenica's character in Prinsesa ng Buhay Ko.
+In 2014, he was cast alongside other child actors in the series Yagit, a remake of a popular series back in the 1980s.
+His performance and the rest of the young cast's was praised as "emotional and solid".